-This project category is positive from a sustainability perspective because it is a prerequisite for increasing the share of wind energy in the overall European energy mix.
-In addition, all projects meet specific and demanding sustainability standards (see part II of this document).
-These criteria are clearly defined and verifiable using quantitative indicators.
+The project category is positive from a sustainability perspective because it is a prerequisite for increasing the share of wind energy in the overall European energy mix.
+Nevertheless, certain risks are related to the projects: Working conditions at construction sites, negative impacts on local communities as well as adverse impacts on biodiversity and the environment are the most important factors when assessing the overall sustainability performance of power transmission projects.
+Therefore, all projects are verified against and meet demanding sustainability standards (see part II of this document).
+These standards assure that possible risks are managed well and do not impair the projects' positive impact.